 Big Data vs Traditional Data: What Defines Big Data?

 What is big data, really?
 Despite what the term implies, the definition is not actually about the size of your data.
 It’s how you use the data.
+What is the big data definition?

 When it comes to data, size is always relative.